spearfishing-resorts-fiji-HEADER© FijiPocketGuide.com

 fiji-spearfishing-resort-© Naqalia Lodge

-3. Tides Reach Resort
+3. Tides Reach Resort (Taveuni)

 Located on Fiji’s “Garden Island”, Taveuni, Tides Reach Resort shows guests that the gardens are not just limited to the land!
 Join them in either reef coral gardens or out on the blue water for game spearfishing.
 The team will fully equip you for your adventure, provide a guide and the boat will pick you up straight from the resort’s beach!
-Check out more activities on the island with our 20 Wonderful Things to Do in Taveuni.
+Check out more activities on the island with our 20 Best Things to Do in Taveuni.

 Check Tides Reach Resort out: